-- the purchase price; - any costs attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management; and - the initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.
+- the purchase price; - any costs attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management; - the initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.

 SYPTE does not capitalise borrowing costs incurred whilst assets are under construction.

-The cost of assets acquired other than by purchase is deemed to be its fair value, unless the acquisition will not increase the cash flows of SYPTE.
-In the latter case, the cost of the acquisition is the carrying amount of the asset given up by SYPTE.
+The cost of assets acquired other than by purchase is deemed to be its fair value, unless the acquisition does not have commercial substance (i.e. it will not lead to a variation in the cash flows of SYPTE).
+In the latter case, where an asset is acquired via an exchange, the cost of the acquisition is the carrying amount of the asset given up by SYPTE.

 Assets are then carried in the Balance Sheet using the following measurement bases:

-- Property depreciated replacement cost; - infrastructure and assets under construction depreciated historical cost; - all other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV).
+- Property depreciated replacement cost; - infrastructure depreciated historical cost; - assets under construction not depreciated; - all other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV).